evilfactorylabsarchive/evctf-2019/README.md

 Try to execute `verify(someKey)` if you have known the right "key".

+## How to submit

+Try to DM evilfactorylabs at Twitter (@evilfactorylabs) if you don't use Twitter, you can reach us via Telegram [Fariz](https://t.me/faultable) or [Rin](https://t.me/ri7nz).
+Or if you don't use Twitter & Telegram, you can reach us via Instagram [@evilfactorylabs](https://instagram.com/evilfactorylabs).

 You will get some GOPAY balance if you successfully get the flag, good luck and having fun!